peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    /vllm-workspace/benchmarks/benchmark_throughput.py --gpu-memory-utilization 0.98 --input-len 1024 --output-len 128 --model /path/to/model

-2. Decrease gpu-memory utilization to maximize number of vLLM instances on the same GPU.
+2. Decrease ``gpu-memory-utilization`` to maximize number of vLLM instances on the same GPU

 Specify proper GPU memory utilization to run as many instances of vLLM as possible on a single GPU.
 However, too many instances can result in no memory for KV-cache.

 For small models, run multiple instances of vllm on the same GPU by specifying smaller gpu-memory-utilization as long as it would not cause HIP OOM.

 For example:

-Run two instances of llama3-8b model at the same time on one single GPU by specifying --gpu-memory-utilization to 0.4 (40%), as below (on GPU 0):
+Run two instances of llama3-8b model at the same time on one single GPU by specifying ``--gpu-memory-utilization`` to 0.4 (40%), as below (on GPU 0):

 .. code-block:: shell